The Wizard of Id: In other media

 In 1969, Jim Henson and Don Sahlin produced a test pilot for The Wizard of Id.
 By the time interest was expressed in the concept Henson was deeply involved in other projects and decided to not pursue it any further.

 The comic was also adapted into a cartoon short in 1970, produced by Chuck Jones, directed by Abe Levitow and with voices from Paul Winchell and Don Messick.
+Mark Houston adapted the strip into a musical which was staged at the University of Oklahoma in 1975.

 Paul Williams in the early 1980s touted an Id feature film as upcoming in talk show appearances.
 "I wanted to do The Wizard of Id as a feature.
 I went up to Endicott, New York and stayed with Johnny Hart, who became a really good friend, and actually made a deal with Columbia Pictures to do Wizard of Id as a feature.
 I was going to play the king.
 Then that whole David Begelman thing happened and it all fell apart."

 Characters from the comic were featured in two educational computer games released in 1984, The Wizard of Id's WizMath and The Wizard of Id's WizType.